 Building a house whilst creating a home can be a challenging task.
 What do you see as the one feature element that helps make a house a home?

 Everyone seeks a wow factor, something with charm and a certain attraction to keep us content and relaxed within our surroundings.
 To me, the number one feature is a kitchen that boasts quality finishes and appliances.
 Just as important, albeit on a different level, is a living space that blends the inside and out.
 With broad bright windows and lush landscaping, we stay connected with our immediate surroundings - regardless of the season.

 What are your design and styling tips for people looking to revamp the look of their home on a budget?

 Creating mood boards with inspirational samples and images is a great place to start.
 It’s important then to take careful and subjective consideration to the various items that are needed to create the look, feel and function of the space being revamped – and their rough prices.
 Then do your research, as sourcing quotes and estimates on the actual costs of bringing your mood board to life can be an excellent reality check.

 My best tip to stay on budget is to track your actual and projected expenditure in an Excel spreadsheet.
 You can even link itemised worksheets to an autosum cell, which will update your total every time you enter a new item and price.
 Technology is your friend – so make the most of it.

-The external façade of the Australis Star display home in Baldivis is an interesting mix of grey toned render against Midland Brick’s Restoration Red bricks.
+The external façade of the Australis Star display home in Baldivis (which has featured on TV!) is an interesting mix of grey toned render against Midland Brick’s Restoration Red bricks.
 Tell us about this design feature.

 The Australis Star was born from a previous loft house model, where its elevation was influenced by our turn of the century Federation styling.
 The Restoration Red is a perfect reflection of this era.
 The render colour specification acts to encompass current generation design preferences.